Jalagam Vengala Rao

-Jalagam Vengala Rao (May 1921 – 12 June 1999) was for much of his life a member of the Indian National Congress and was the Chief Minister of the Indian state of Andhra Pradesh which is now divided into two states, Telangana and Andhra Pradesh.
+Jalagam Vengala Rao (4 May 1922 – 12 June 1999) was for much of his life a member of the Indian National Congress and was the Chief Minister of the Indian state of Andhra Pradesh which is now divided into two states, Telangana and Andhra Pradesh.

 Early life

-Vengala Rao hailed from Padmanayaka Velama community of Bayyannagudem in Khammam district (currently part of the Telangana state).
+Jalagam Vengala Rao belonged to the Padmanayaka Velama community.
+He was born in Soperu village, Rajam mandal, Vizianagaram district and later grew up in Bayyannagudem, Khammam district.

 Career

 His involvement in politics began when he was in his twenties, when he supported Congress in their campaign of armed defiance against the Nizam of Hyderabad.
 He was jailed for his involvement in this campaign, which was protesting the tenancy laws operating in the Telangana region.
-Although he tried and failed to be elected as an independent candidate in 1952, Rao subsequently was elected on four occasions to the Legislative Assembly of Andhra Pradesh, where he represented the Sathupalli constituency of Khammam district.
+He tried and failed to be elected as an independent candidate in 1952 and the period from 1952 to that time saw him occupying the post of president for the Khammam district branch of Congress and being the first chairman of the district council.
+The first of his successful Assembly elections was in 1962, Rao subsequently was elected on four occasions to the Legislative Assembly of Andhra Pradesh, where he represented the Sathupalli constituency of Khammam district.

 Lok Sabha

-He was also twice elected to the Lok Sabha - the lower house of the Parliament of India - as a representative of the Khammam district constituency.
-The first of his successful Assembly elections was in 1962, and the period from 1952 to that time saw him occupying the post of president for the Khammam district branch of Congress and being the first chairman of the district council.
+He was also twice (1984, 1989)elected to the Lok Sabha - the lower house of the Parliament of India - as a representative of the Khammam district constituency.

 As Home Minister

 In 1968, he became State Home Minister in the state government headed by Kasu Brahmananda Reddy.
 Later, during his period as Chief Minister of Andhra Pradesh, an office to which he was appointed by Indira Gandhi and held between 10 December 1973 and 6 March 1978, Rao's hallmark was his administrative efficiency.
 He is also known for his handling and containment of Naxalite insurgency, which took place during a revival of the Telangana movement that sought independent statehood.
-He almost wiped out Naxalism from the state through extra judicial killings namely encounters.
+He almost wiped out Naxalism from the state through extrajudicial encounter killings.
 Later, the Vimadalal commission was appointed to probe into attacks on Naxalites during his period in office and his earlier actions against Communist-inspired Naxalites during the 1960s have been referred to as a "reign of terror".
 The official website for the government of Andhra Pradesh refers to his tenure, which came about following a period of President's rule, politically stable.
 Despite that popularity, he was unable to retain power in the 1978 elections.